elfedy/blog/source/articles/2017-10-02-asynchrounous-programming-part-1.html.markdown

 1. When we are requesting information from the outside world, we need to know what types of future responses we can get.

 2. We need to listen to every one of those types and provide an adequate callback function for each to handle it accordingly.
-Everything we want to do after the event happens needs to be be directly or indirectly invoked by that callback.
+Everything we want to do after the event happens needs to be directly or indirectly invoked by that callback.

 3. We need to be aware that the response will be handled when JS has received the message and its single thread of execution has handled the previous blocks in its queue.